-First of all, Biblios is not a board game, it's more of a card drafting game, and a very good one.
+First of all, Biblios is not a board game, it's more of a card drafting game and a very good one.
 In fact, one could say this is a perfect filler game (You know, the kind of games you play between games or when you are waiting for someone.
-Or perhaps as a the last game when the hour is getting late).
+Or perhaps as the last game when the hour is getting late).

 -One would be right.

 Biblios takes about 20-30 minutes to play including set up, it's easy to teach, packs a great amount of replayability, and appeals to newbies and hardcore gamers alike.
 Sounds good?
 Well, sit back and enjoy this review of Biblios.

 - 1 Value Board